By: Steven E. Zeller, CFP, CExP, AIF, NQPC

 The Importance of Family Harmony

 Ultimately, this is the creation of a family legacy, and as I mentioned in the title of this article, it is a multi-generational process and effort.
-It also is likely that the family will need professionals to help them through the process, which our firm can provide.
+It is also likely that the family will need professionals to help them through the process, and our firm can provide them.

 I will write more on this in further articles.